Sonnykimee/SQLiteLib/README.md

 # How to Use
 **NOTE:** Some examples are written in TriggerReactor script language since that was my main purpose of writing this plugin; to use SQLite with TriggerReactor.
 However, translating the script to Java should be very easy.

 **What is TriggerReactor?** TriggerReactor is a powerful scripting engine that provides an easy and convenient Minecraft server scripting environment.
 The engine provides amazing features such as importing Bukkit API methods and third-party plugin access.
-I am not paid to advertise this pluging. https://www.spigotmc.org/resources/triggerreactor-script-for-everything.40987/
+I am not paid to advertise this plugin. https://www.spigotmc.org/resources/triggerreactor-script-for-everything.40987/

 # Future Updates